lowrycode/swaplett-project/README.md

 This section is only visible during game play - it is hidden on initial page load and at the end of each game.

+***NOTE:*** *This section is initially assigned a class called .hidden which removes it from the DOM and hides it from screen readers until the game starts.
+When the game starts, the .hidden class is removed.*

 ## Game End Section

 This section shows the relevant win or lose message at the end of the game.